< Go to Water Bottles

 Bottom line: The Thermalock Glacier is a insulated bottle designed specifically for keeping drinks cold, and thus has a wide mouth to make filling with ice easier.

-Somewhere between a to-go mug and a water bottle lies the Contigo Thermalock Glacier 20 oz.
-Contigo markets this product as one that is meant to keep heat out and drinks inside cool, but the bottle can be used the other way as well — keeping hot drinks warm for long periods of time.
+The Contigo Thermalock Glacier lies somewhere between an insulated thermos and a daily water bottle.
+Contigo markets this product to keep heat out and cool drinks in, but the bottle can be used the other way as well — keeping hot drinks warm for long periods of time.
 Much like the Avex Brazos Autoseal, the Contigo is easy to clean and does not retain flavors, making it a great vessel for sports drinks or iced tea.
-Similar to the Avex, though, the lid is overly complicated and has many plastic parts that seemed excessive and prone to failure.
+Similar to the Avex, the lid is overly complicated and has many plastic parts that seemed excessive and prone to failure.

 Our Analysis and Hands-on Test Results